phepsi/react-native-content-swiper/README.md

 ```

 You can use it with normal images, but since we support orientation changes,
-you can use AutoResizeImage instead to support correct scaling in portrait-mode.
+you can use AutoResizeImage instead to support correct scaling in landscape-mode.

 ```
 <ContentSwiper>